Hello Mount Washington, California

 Mount Washington Art and Shopping

-Residents and merchants alike, pride themselves in the peaceful and quiet that has historically shaped this neighborhood.
-There is a small town atmosphere, yet with new edgy and culturally conscious dwellers.
+Residents and merchants alike, pride themselves in the peace and quiet that has historically shaped this neighborhood.
+There is a small-town atmosphere, yet with new edgy and culturally conscious dwellers.
 The adjacent communities of Eagle Rock and Highland Park are just a stone’s throw away for edgier amusements.